-RBC Artist Residence Program
+RBC Artist Residency Program

 The focus for the 2019.20 season's program is on intercultural creative processes.
 Canadian Stage defines intercultural processes as creation processes that combine, match, and intersect diverse cultural approaches, traditions and ideas.
 This year’s program will allow participants to explore the dynamics, issues, and opportunities that emerge within creative processes that involve intercultural collaboration and exchange.

-This free multifaceted Creators Residency includes:
+This free multifaceted residency includes:

 - Two weeks of creation time in one of our spaces